Jason-Kim1023/JasonKimPortfolioWebsite/README.md

 # Jason Kim's Portfolio website utilizing React.js and CSS 💻!!

 This website was created to showcase some of my projects and give recruiters a little more information about who I am and what I am interested in.
-It also gave me a chance to learn more about front-end development and tools like React, which are used regularly in the tech industry.
+It also gave me a chance to learn more about front-end development and tools like React, Redux, CSS, which are used regularly in the tech industry.

 </br>
 </br